SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/02-VS-Code.md

 You can choose a destination location or leave the default one.
 Then press the `[Next]` button again.
 [image assetsSrc="intro-to-programming-install-vscode-3.png" /]

-Now we have to select Start Menu Folder.
+Now we have to specify a name for the program folder which will be created in the Start Menu.

 The next step is to put check marks on the these tasks:
 [image assetsSrc="intro-to-programming-install-vscode-4.png" /]